reuters-graphics/style/packages/guide/content/README.md

 Use GitHub-style code blocks in your markdown to get reader-friendly syntax highlighting and handy copy-and-paste button for your code examples.

+Just write a code block and indicate which language to use for syntax highlighting like this:

 ~~~markdown
 ```javascript